 - Take steps to minimize your impact on others by tweaking frugal decisions

 - Don’t be frugal at the expense of others

 Frugal Living For Beginners, 9 Easy Ways You Can Get Started

-Here you are right at the beginning of your frugal journey, what can you do today, this week that will set you on the right course?
+Here you are right at the beginning of learning how to live simply and cheaply, what can you do today, this week, that will set you on the right course?

 First things first, if you make a mistake, know that it is not a mistake only a learning experience.

 “I have not failed, I just found 10,000 ways that did not work”